smnorris/national_parks/README.md

   set PATH="E:\sw_nt\Python27\ArcGIS10.3";"E:\sw_nt\Python27\ArcGIS10.3\Scripts";%PATH%
   ```
 2. Download and unzip the repository (or `git clone https://github.com/smnorris/national_parks.git` from a command line tool with git installed such as cygwin)
+3. Either install the `processing` module using pip or simply copy the module to within the `national_parks` folder

 ## Usage